markschl/snakecharmer/README.md

 ## Comparison of denoising/clustering pipelines

-There is a separate bash script `scripts/compare_results.sh`, which creates an Excel file comparing the number of reads assigned to each 98% cluster by each pipeline.
+There is a separate bash script `scripts/compare_results.sh`, which creates an Excel file comparing the number of reads assigned to 98% clusters of the already denoised sequences by each pipeline.
 A separate workbook is created for each sample.
 The script requires VSEARCH, as well as R with the following packages: `ggplot2`, `tidyverse`, `data.table` and `openxlsx`.

 ## Still not finished...